interfacerproject/zenflows-crypto/README.md

   participant C as 📱Client
   participant S as 🐧Server
   participant F as 💽Storage
-  C->>+S: GQL Mutation with File hash and size, no bin S->>-S: Saves hash and size as accepting bin
-  C->>F: Try to upload bin with hash and size
-  F->>S: Check is hash and size exist and has no bin F->>C: Aborts or allows upload until size
+  C->>+S: GQL Mutation with File ::hash and ::size, no bin S->>-S: Saves ::hash and ::size as accepting ::bin C->>F: Try to upload ::bin with ::hash and ::size in headers F->>S: Check if ::hash and ::size exist and has no ::bin F->>C: Allows upload until verified ::size
-  F->>F: Check matching hash of uploaded bin
-  F->>C: Saves and makes available bin as content of hash
+  F->>F: Check matching ::hash of uploaded ::bin F->>C: Saves and makes available File::bin as content of ::hash
 ```

 1. Clients can make mutations on servers containing the File field detailed above